 Stay within your budget

-Christmas is one of the biggest and most significant shopping events of the year.
-No doubt that retailers will take advantage of this holiday to attract customers and climb the sales ladder.
+Christmas is one of the biggest and most significant shopping events.
+Undoubtedly, retailers will take advantage of this holiday to attract customers and climb the sales ladder.
 However, you should not burn a hole in your pocket.
 Let’s draw a budget based on the expected revenue.
-There is a simple rule that you must earn more money than you spend.
-Let’s finalize by making a Christmas plan sticking to the budget
+A simple rule is that you must earn more money than you spend.
+Let’s finalize by making a Christmas plan and sticking to the budget

 To maintain a healthy cash flow, you should identify “needs” and “wants” to balance your financial status.